GO WEST FILM FESTIVAL BOARD OF DIRECTORS

 David Caldwell, Co-President

-Originally from the Midwest, David followed the western rainbow toward purple mountain majesties, amber open spaces, and scarlet sunsets.
-During a long career at the University of Northern Colorado, David taught courses in German language, literature and film, co-founded the interdisciplinary Film Studies minor, and served as a college dean.
-After attending countless film festivals around the US and overseas, David is thrilled to be a founding board member of Go West and part of a homegrown celebration of the frontier on film.
-Move over, Cannes.
-Go West is here.
+Originally from the Midwest, David followed the western rainbow toward purple mountain majesties and enjoyed a long career of university teaching and research, including courses on film reception and film history.
+After attending numerous festivals in the US and Germany, David jumped at the opportunity to become a founding board member of the Go West Film Festival in 2014.
+Like Greeley’s spectacular vista of sunsets over the peaks, every Go West festival is a unique and inspiring celebration of the frontier on film.
+Move over, Berlinale.
+Go West is here!

 ron edit.jpg